jscorre1a/awx_ansible_install/README.md

 * minikube

-After this, you'll need to run the main.yml
+So after the python requirements, you'll need to run the main.yml

-Note that, there are 3 major roles stated here:
+Note that there are 3 major roles stated here:

 * awx_nginx
   * This one installs and configures nginx and selinux.